ritikraj07/Project_Spotify.com/README.md

 Here in Side Navbar having some pages link like Home, Searchbar,Library and play list

-Now we come to the Searchbar page, Ritik raj has created  this page of Spotify Website.
+4) Now we come to the Searchbar page, Ritik raj has created  this page of Spotify Website.

+Here is how Searchbar page looks :-

+Now if we we are searching any song by Mike or Typing, the result will be display and we can play any song

+Here is how Searchbar page looks after data searching :-

+5) Now we come to the Playlist page which created by the Aman Ninave

+in this page we are geting the data in an albumb according to the song category

-Here is how Home page looks-
+Here is how playlist page looks :-

+6)Now we come to the footer section in which have Audio player that is created by the Vishawjeet Singh

+in this section we can see the Audio player if we are plaing any song it's player will look in footer section There are have many features like play, pause, forword, backword etc.

+Here is how Player section looks :-